 You might feel a slight and sharp pain just under the thumb of the affected arm.
 De Quervain’s Tenosynovitis, pronounced as “dih-kwer-VAINS ten-oh-sine-oh-VIE-tis” can be a severe condition near your thumb.
 It often causes severe pain and numbness.

 The condition happens to anyone engaging in the continuous and repetitive motion of their hands.
 Because it is common for people that overplay video games, it is referred to as Gamer’s thumb.
 Other synonyms for De Quervain’s Disease are washer-woman’s thumb, mother’s thumb, designer’s thumb, and texting thumb.

 Our thumb is connected to the wrist with the help of two tendons.
 These are two stretchable yet inelastic fibers or muscles that connect muscles to bones.
 These two tendons have numerous and very important nerves around them.

-If any or both these tendons swell due to any reason, the body will try to repair it through inflammation.
+If any or both of these tendons swell due to any reason, the body will try to repair them through inflammation.
 This swelling and inflammation of tendons pressurize the nerves surrounding them causing tremendous pain and numbness.

 Do I have De Quervain’s Tenosynovitis?

 Try to make a fist with your thumb tucked in and flex your fist downwards.
 If you feel a slight yet sharp pain just below your thumb, you might have De Quervain’s Tenosynovitis.
 Sometimes this pain climbs up to your forearms.
 It will be a very tender pain around the thumb.